 Being criminally inadmissible is not the end of the line for any past offenders and their families.
-Though Canada has rigorous borders, there exists possibilities for one to overcome their inadmissibility.
+Though Canada has rigorous borders, there exist possibilities for one to overcome inadmissibility.
 Two application processes can overcome one’s criminal inadmissibility in two very different ways.
 The first option is called a Temporary Resident Permit (TRP), the second option is called Criminal Rehabilitation.
 These two applications are submitted to the Canadian Consulates, though there exists an exception for TRPs.

 The application process for a TRP does not require an immigration lawyer, but their assistance is recommended since the application can be lengthy and extensive.
 A TRP will most generally be sent to a consulate or Visa office, but if you hire an immigration lawyer you will be able to process the application at a point of entry.
 This means that instead of waiting up to four months for your application’s processing time, your application will be processed then and there at the border.
-There exists three types of point of entry: by air, by land, and by sea.
-This is only available through an immigration lawyer for the government does not share the point of entry application form on their website.
+There exist three types of point of entry: by air, by land, and by sea.
+This option is only available through an immigration lawyer, since the government does not share the point of entry application form on their website.

 Criminal Rehabilitation is an application process that will permanently overcome your criminal inadmissibility.
-To be eligible for Criminal Rehabilitation, one must have completed their conviction(s) for 5 years or more.
-If one has only one non-serious offence on their record, and ten years have passed since the completion of their conviction, they are Deemed Rehabilitated by the duration of time.
+To be eligible for Criminal Rehabilitation, an individual must have completed their conviction(s) for 5 years or more.
+If they have only one non-serious offence on their record, and ten years have passed since the completion of their conviction, they are Deemed Rehabilitated by the duration of time.
 This means that they are automatically admissible to Canada due to the amount of time that has passed since the completion of their conviction.
 This does not apply to those who have a serious offence in their record, as well as those who have multiple non-serious offences.
 Upon a successful Criminal Rehabilitation application, one will no longer be inadmissible to Canada.